Eddy Usage

 TEMPERATURE_PROBE_NEXT

-Used to force Eddy to sample new data before reaching the target temperature of80℃
+Forces Eddy to sample new data before reaching the target temperature of80℃

-Used to complete calibration before Eddy reaches the set temperature of80℃
+Ends calibration before Eddy reaches the set temperature of80℃

 SAVE_CONFIG

-Usage Optimization
+Optimization

-Quick Bed Leveling
+Quick Bed Sweeping

 10mm

-for fine leveling
+for fine leveling.

 - Z_TILT_ADJUST